KijoSal-dev/Healthcare_SQL_Database_Project/README.md

 - Medication and diagnosis management
 - Billing and financial reporting

+## 🚀 Approach Summary
+1. Designed a relational healthcare database structure (patients, doctors, appointments, billing, etc.).
+2. Wrote SQL queries to solve real-world healthcare analytics problems.
+3. Used JOINs to connect multiple tables for comprehensive insights.
+4. Applied aggregate functions (COUNT, SUM) and GROUP BY for reporting.
+5. Implemented filtering, ranking, and date-based analysis for performance tracking.
+6. Focused on practical, decision-support insights like revenue, diagnosis trends, and appointment efficiency.

 ## 📊 Database Tables

 The project works with the following main tables: